tlefko/XPS13-9350-Catalina/README.md

 # Notes
 - Never tested USB C except for charging, works great
 - USB devices eject on sleep (not really an issue)
+- Some experience sleep wake issue, some do not (I think it depends which model you are using 1080p seems to not have this issue)

 # BIOS Setup
 -  Set all SATA operation as AHCI